PROMETHEUS AND CHIRON

 copyright 2016 by Robert Elessar.
 All rights reserved.
 Any unauthorized reproduction of this work by any means is strictly prohibited.
 Sharing the link to this post is perfectly acceptable, by any media you like.

 The job had been off the books, so as not to endanger Tommy’s disability benefits, and it was good to have the extra money.
 Quite apart from eking out his living expenses, the extra cash helped to pay for his medical needs.
 Tommy had injured himself some years ago doing a construction job on a three-story building.
-The fall had not been as serious as it might have been, but three mildly fractured lumbar vertebrae, and the addition of disc herniation and some chronic joint injuries to his left knee had left him in chronic pain.
-He had started taking opiates at first solely to relieve his agony, but after a while he had found that they also made other aspects of life easier, and his dose had steadily increased.
+The fall had not been as serious as it might have been, but three mildly fractured lumbar vertebrae, with the addition of disc herniation and some joint injuries to his knee had left him in chronic pain.
+He had started taking opiates at first solely to relieve his agony, but after a while he’d found that they also made other aspects of life easier, and his dose had steadily increased.

 He was near the far end of the station, smoking a cigarette in the designated area.
 He always made sure to smoke away from anyone who might be bothered, and he also took care to throw his butts in the garbage.
 Just because he was willfully polluting his own body was no need for him to tarnish the world for others.

 Something seemed not quite right about the woman.
 She was extremely pale, even from across the tracks in the artificial light, and Tommy thought she was trembling and squirming.
 She didn’t look healthy.